DariuszKobiela/DariuszKobiela/README.md

 ### Profile overview

-👋 Hi, I’m @DariuszKobiela - Machine Learning (Artificial Intelligence) student at the Gdańsk University of Technology!
+<p>👋 Hi, I’m @DariuszKobiela - Machine Learning (Artificial Intelligence) student at the Gdańsk University of Technology! </p>
-👀 I’m interested in the field of Data Science, Big Data and Machine Learning.
+<p>👀 I’m interested in the field of Data Science, Big Data and Machine Learning. </p>
-🌱 The most interesting projects can be found in my github repositories and are listed below.
+<p>🌱 The most interesting projects can be found in my github repositories and are listed below. </p>
-📫 You can reach me via linkedIn: www.linkedin.com/in/dariusz-kobiela-2a3b511bb
+<p>📫 You can reach me via linkedIn: www.linkedin.com/in/dariusz-kobiela-2a3b511bb </p>

 ### Most significant projects: